Project Setup

 Once your project setup is complete, proceed to the feature development lifecycle:

-Functional Requirements - Start by defining what your system should do from a user's perspective, including expected behaviors, UI elements, and testable features.
+Requirement Specification - Start by defining what your system should do from a user's perspective, including expected behaviors, UI elements, and testable features.